Dune: What are the best rules to play?

 The third are additional Karama powers.
 Each faction gets its own one-use ability that can be played through the use of a Karama card.
 They make it easier to win alone and help to make that one final push.
 Both are beneficial to the game and improve its depth.

-However, Giving yet another set of powers to every faction significantly adds to the complexity of the game.
-I’ve found myself missing some details in my explanations so this addition comes at a real cost.
-Most importantly, the additional Karama powers are nor printed on the player aids.
+However, giving yet another set of powers to every faction adds significantly to the game’s complexity.
+I’ve already found myself missing some rules while explaining the game so these powers come at a real practical cost.
+Moreover the additional Karama powers are not printed on the player aids.
 Make your own or consider skipping them in your first game.

 The advanced combat rules include double spice blow and spice-supported combat.
 While intended to make the game less static, their inclusion is controversial.
 Combat in Dune was already a complex affair and I don’t believe the changes introduce enough depth to justify it.
 Most importantly, the richer economy has an unbalancing effect.